- What is an ACTP?

 What is an ACTP?

 “ACTP” is an acronym for animal cells, tissues, and cell- and tissue-based products.
-In these Qs and As, when referring to the term “ACTP”, we are referring to an ACTP that meets the definition of a drug and new animal drug in the Federal Food, Drug, and Cosmetic Act (FD&C Act) because among other things, the ACTP is intended to diagnose, cure, mitigate, treat, or prevent disease in animals other than man, or is intended to affect the structure or any function of such recipient animal.
-New animal drugs require FDA approval, conditional approval, or index-listing to be legally marketed.
+In these Qs and As, when referring to the term “ACTP”, we are referring to an ACTP that is intended to diagnose, cure, mitigate, treat, or prevent disease in animals or is intended to affect the structure or any function of a recipient animal.
+ACTPs require FDA approval, conditional approval, or index-listing to be legally marketed.